 Pinkerton Academy believes that a positive and constructive working relationship between the school and the parent or guardian is essential to the fulfillment of the school's mission.
-We believe that while on campus or through any means-of communication, the parents or guardians conduct themselves in an appropriate manner, refraining from personal threats and inappropriate language.
+We believe that while on campus or through any means of communication, the parents or guardians conduct themselves in an appropriate manner, refraining from personal threats and inappropriate language.
 We reserve the right to have our School Resource Officer present during any meetings that the administration feels may become disruptive or hostile.

-To Parents/Guardians: Pinkerton staff is available to help you with questions or concerns.
+To Parents / Guardians: Pinkerton staff is available to help you with questions or concerns.
 To find the best person to answer your questions or concerns promptly, please refer to the chart below and follow the numbered steps in the order shown.
 This will help you to get results without delay.

 NOTE: Failure to follow the steps in the order as outlined will cause delays.

-CONTACT ORDER QUESTION REGARDING 1st 2nd 3rd 4th 5th Athletics Coach Athletic Director Associate Head of School Head of School Attendance Associate Dean Associate Head of School Classroom Conduct Teacher Associate Dean of Academics Associate Dean Associate Head of School Head of School Classroom, Grading, Curriculum Teacher Associate Dean of Academics Dean of Studies & Instruction Head of School Classroom, Teacher Teacher Associate Dean of Academics Dean of Faculty Head of School Clubs, Extra-curricular Advisor Associate Head of School Head of School Conduct, Bullying, Harassment Associate Dean Associate Head of School Head of School Board of Trustees NH Dept. of Education Safety & Security Associate Head of School Head of School Scheduling School Counselor Director, School Counseling Dean of Studies & Instruction Head of School Special Education Teacher, Case Coordinator Asst.Director, Special Education Director, Special Education Dean of Support Services Head of School 504 504 Coordinator Dean of Studies & Instruction Dean of Support Services Head of School District Supt.
+CONTACT ORDER QUESTION REGARDING ↓ 1st 2nd 3rd 4th 5th Athletics Coach Athletic Director Dean of Students Headmaster Attendance Associate Dean Dean of Students Classroom Conduct Teacher Department Head Associate Dean Dean of Students Headmaster Classroom, Grading, Curriculum Teacher Department Head Dean of Studies & Instruction Headmaster Classroom, Teacher Teacher Department Head Dean of Faculty Headmaster Clubs, Extra-curricular Advisor Dean of Students Headmaster Conduct, Bullying, Harassment Associate Dean Dean of Students Headmaster Board of Trustees NH Dept. of Education Safety & Security Dean of Students Headmaster Scheduling School Counselor Director, School Counseling Dean of Studies & Instruction Headmaster Special Education Teacher, Case Coordinator Asst.Director, Special Education Director, Special Education Dean of Pupil Services Headmaster 504 504 Coordinator Dean of Studies & Instruction Dean of Pupil Services Headmaster District Supt.